Becavalier/cgc/README.md

-# toy-gc
+# cgc
-A toy GC just for demonstration.
+An experimental Garbage Collector for C language.